Abdullahriyd/MailChimpForm/README.md

 Final verdict:
 Only Action (Form), Name (Others fields), and Submit (button) attributes are enough for a simple form (Example file: simpleTwoForm.html).
 But it's not the best practice rather than using the MailChimp-provided embedded code.
 I'll dig deep again in the future.

-Self Target:
--Extract field data from an existing form to a hidden MailChimp embedded form and transfer the data to the related MailChimp account.
-- WordPress plugin for MailChimp
-- A form-building web app.